gprasanth/mentalmodels/slides.md

     - We learn a lot of things and have fun automating some drudgery
       - How we've automated react native builds with Github actions

+- Setting expectations
+  - Something I've learnt the hardway is, planning is very important, to keep all the stakeholders on the same page with what's happening
+  - Estimating things correctly is still elusive to me, but I do believe it to be the most important aspect of maintaining a healthy work-life balance and avoiding burnout

 - Making progress
-  - Breaking down work, tackling it part by part
+  - Breaking down work helps a lot to tackle it in parts

-  - Prioritizing progress over perfection, it's a trap to want to build the perfect product
+  - It's also important to say no to scale when you are starting from scratch
+    - Premature Optimization as it is the root of all evil
+    - You are going to need it, is not a good excuse to add complexity to system early on

+  - Important to prioritize progress over perfection since usually the effort to go from good to great increases sharply
-  - Following the Pareto principle - you would look for and prioritize work which captures 80% value with 20% effort
+    - Following the Pareto principle
+      - looking for and prioritizing work which creates 80% value with 20% effort

-- Refactoring proactively
+  - It takes discipline to stay focussed on what you need to solve
+  - One of those aspects is avoiding exploring shiny things that we come across when researching for solutions
+    - Noting down these things and exploring them later helps both ways: to stay focussed and also to broaden your knowledge

 - Maintaining Focus
-  - Avoiding trips to the candyland
-    - It takes discipline to stay focussed on what you need to solve
-    - There are a lot of distractions when you are researching the solution space
-    - Noting down these things and exploring them later helps alot to deal with staying focussed

-  - Understanding Deep Work
+  - Also, on doing Deep Work
-    - How do you get into a Flow?
-      - How do you do it consistently?
-    - Fostering situations for it to happen
+    - Time tracking tools like Qbserve worked well for me, to help build a habit of doing undistracted work, letting me do 15 hours of focused work when necessary.
+    - Investing in creating a peaceful and conducive environment
       - Removing attention sinks
         - Case of the refridgerator
         - Meetings
         - Adhoc issue reports
         - Support calls
+    - It may take time, but find your own flow, understand how you can consistantly get into a flow state and do the best work of your life.
 -->

 ---